 - E. If an application for development requests one or more variances but not a variance for purposes enumerated in Subsection D. of this section, the decision on the requested variance or variances shall be rendered under Subsection C. of this section. - F. General Provision.
 No variance or other relief may be granted under the terms of this section unless such variance or other relief can be granted without substantial detriment to the public good and will not substantially impair the intent and purpose of the zone plan and Zoning ordinance.
 Any application to the Planning Board under this section may be referred to any appropriate person or agency for its report; provided that such reference shall not extend the period of time within which the Planning Board shall act. - G. Expiration of Variance.
-Any variance from the terms of this ordinance hereafter granted by the Planning Board, permitting the erection or alteration of any structure or permitting a specified use of any premises, shall expire by limitation unless such construction or alteration shall have been actually commenced on each and every structure permitted by said variance or unless such permitted use has actually been commenced within one (1) year from the date of publication of the note of the judgement or determination of the Planning Board, provided that a longer period of time before such expiration may be granted by the Planning Board as a term and condition of the variance where the Board finds such an extended time period reasonably necessary and appropriate due to circumstances clearly demonstrated by the applicant at the hearing; except, however, that the running of the period of limitation herein provided shall be tolled from the date of filing an appeal from the decision of the Planning Board to the governing body or to a court of competent jurisdiction until the termination in any manner of such appeal or proceeding. - H. Other Powers.
+Any variance from the terms of this ordinance hereafter granted by the Planning Board, permitting the erection or alteration of any structure or permitting a specified use of any premises, shall expire by limitation unless such construction or alteration shall have been actually commenced on each and every structure permitted by said variance or unless such permitted use has actually been commenced within one (1) year from the date of publication of the note of the judgement or determination of the Planning Board, provided that a longer period of time before such expiration may be granted by the Planning Board as a term and condition of the variance where the Board finds such an extended time period reasonably necessary and appropriate due to circumstances clearly demonstrated by the applicant at the hearing; except, however, that the running of the Planning Board to the governing body or to a court of competent jurisdiction until the termination in any manner of such appeal or proceeding. - H. Other Powers.
 The Planning Board shall have such other powers as prescribed by law by affirmative vote of a majority of the full authorized membership of the Board, including but not limited to, the following: